verekia/js-stack-from-scratch/tutorial/05-redux-immutable-fetch/README.md

 Let's take a moment to review this.
 First, we create a *store* with `createStore`.
 Stores are created by passing reducers to them.
 Here we only have one reducer, but for the sake of future scalability, we use `combineReducers` to group all of our reducers together.
 The last weird parameter of `createStore` is something to hook up Redux to browser [Devtools](https://github.com/zalmoxisus/redux-devtools-extension), which are incredibly useful when debugging.
 Since ESLint will complain about the underscores in `__REDUX_DEVTOOLS_EXTENSION__`, we surround that block with comments to temporarily disable this ESLint rule.
 Next, we conveniently wrap our entire app inside `react-redux`'s `Provider` component thanks to our `wrapApp` function, and pass our store to it.

-🏁 You can now run `yarn start` and open `http://localhost:8000`.
+🏁 You can now run `yarn start` and `yarn dev:wds` and hit `http://localhost:8000`.
 You should see "Initial reducer message" and a button.
 When you click the button, the message should change to "Hello!".
 If you installed the Redux Devtools in your browser, you should see the app state change over time as you click on the button.

 Congratulations, we finally made an app that does something!
 Okay it's not a *super* impressive from the outside, but we all know that it is powered by one badass stack under the hood.